seqan/seqan/manual/source/Tutorial/HowTo/UseCases/SimpleRnaSeq.rst

 .. includefrags:: demos/tutorial/simple_rna_seq/base.cpp
       :fragment: interval

-In your second assignment you should use an :dox:`AnnotationTreeIterator AnnotationTree Iterator` annotation tree iterator] to traverse all genes in the annotation tree.
+In your second assignment you should use an :dox:`AnnotationTreeIterator AnnotationTree Iterator` to traverse all genes in the annotation tree.
 For each gene, determine its genomic range (projected to the forward strand) and add a new ``TInterval`` object to the ``intervals[contigId]`` string, where ``contigId`` is the id of the contig containing that gene.

 Assignment 2